mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 And then Dōgen Zenji says, “But don’t be discouraged by realizing no hit among the hundred attempts to hit the bullseye.
 Please don’t be discouraged, and continue to be a follower of the Buddha’s Way, by virtue of turning a willing ear to buddhas’ and ancestors’ teaching, and giving a willing hand to teachers and ancestors and buddhas.
 And please, continue to practice like this.”
 He said *waku jū chishiki*, which means following the teacher – following a great teacher, following the ancestors, following the buddhas.
 And [after *waku jū chishiki*], *waku jū kyōkan* means following the scriptures, Buddha’s teaching.

-So don’t be discouraged; please continue to practice, by virtue of the turning [your] willing the ears to listen to Buddha’s teaching, and giving your willing hands to great teachers, ancestors, and buddhas.
+So don’t be discouraged; please continue to practice, by virtue of the turning [your] willing ears to listen to Buddha’s teaching, and giving your willing hands to great teachers, ancestors, and buddhas.

-[...]
 Continually you do like this.
 This is called “to learn the backward step that turns your light inwardly to illuminate yourself.”
 Which is called *reflection*.
 This is reflection.

 [...]
 “Learn the backward step” means, let’s return to that very inception of the moment.
 The very inception of time and space.
 The very inception of *gassho*, or zazen.
 In other words, just put yourself right in the midst of the inception of doing zazen, *gassho*, standing, et cetera.
 It means let’s go back to the original moment, the first moment.
 Again and again, again and again.